- Official EFT Tutorial

 - Once the actual intensity report on the event as a whole is below a 3, then continue through the details of the event with Movie Technique or Tell the Story Technique.

 - Remember that whenever the client keeps the details of an event to themselves, Aspects could be missed, and that is certainly a challenge with Tearless Trauma Technique.
+Therefore you always need to go through the event (again) with the Tell the Story Technique once the intensity is low.

 - As always, follow up with additional testing methods to find any remaining Aspects.